Water or fluid retention refers to an excessive buildup of fluid in the circulatory system, body tissues, or cavities in the body.

 There are some solutions to water retention that can be carried out at home.
 The effectiveness of each depends on the location and severity of the condition.

 Studies have shown that dandelion extract may be effective in reducing the amount of water retained over a single day.
+Dandelion extract is available to purchase online.
+Speak to a doctor before using home remedies.

 Keeping the legs raised for three or four times each day can help to improve circulation and shift fluid.
 Sleeping with the affected limb raised above the level of the heart can also be helpful.